 This section of the trail consists of rugged terrain with uneven surfaces, fallen trees, and tree roots, especially as you near the craters.
 Be sure to wear sturdy hiking boots and watch your step.

 Thankfully there was some reception in the forest and I was able to pull up hiking maps to see if I was going in the right direction.
-I used a combination of AllTrails and Maps.Me hiking apps to keep track of the route.
+I used the AllTrails hiking app to keep track of the route.